top of page

 Faith-consistent investing

 In recent years, there's been a growing sense that it's not enough for faiths to avoid harmful investments; they also need to invest positively to create a beautiful and just world.
-The fast-growing movement of faith-consistent investing (also known as faith-based or faith-aligned investing) is a form of ethical or values-based investing in which faiths actively seek investments that reflect their beliefs and values.
+Faith-consistent investing (also known as faith-based or faith-aligned investing) is a form of ethical or values-based investing in which faiths actively seek investments that reflect their beliefs and values.

 Learn more